Purpose of privacy notice

 - our solicitors in the event of any investigation or legal proceedings being brought against us.

 For further details about the situations when information about you might be shared please see the Information Commissioner’s website.

 For users that register on the Acuity Scheduling system, Acuity stores the personal information they provide in their user profile.
 All users can see, edit, or delete this personal information at any time.
 All our staff can also see and edit that information.

-The information that you share with us during your appointments can be seen and edited by all our staff.
+The information that you share with us during your appointments can be seen and edited by all our clinical staff.
 It is not shared with any external parties, except in the circumstances described in our Patient Information Leaflet where we may share information with your GP.

 Please note that our staff are all either full or student members of the British Acupuncture Council, which has a strict policy on confidentiality that you can find in our Code of Professional Conduct.

 How long do we store your information?

 We keep all personal data for no longer than reasonably necessary.